Sitecore-ESearch/ESearch/README.md

 **NOTE**

 This component uses the dropdown component of Bootstrap.
 If you don't want to use Bootstrap, you need to create a script for displaying it as a dropdown.
-(Would be improved in a feature version.)
+(Will be improved in a future version.)

 ---